ckritk/TDS-Virtual-Teaching-Assistant-API/README.md

-Thanks!
-Here's the updated and concise `README.md` as per your instructions:

----

 # TDS Virtual Teaching Assistant API

 This project builds an intelligent API that acts as a Virtual Teaching Assistant for the **Tools in Data Science (TDS)** course (Jan 2025, IIT Madras Online BSc).
 It enables automated answering of student questions using both text and image inputs.